 What is the scale of project challenge?
 What should the application put forward?

 The challenge needs to be achievable, connected and pertinent to your organisation, and you need to show how you can make an impact using the programme.
-Ideally, projects put forward should be of importance at local and national level in order to provide peer learning for other organisations.
+Projects put forward should be of importance at both a local and national level in order to provide peer learning for other organisations.
 Where possible, your application should have evidence conveying to the panel the scale and strategic nature of the challenge.

 Can we submit more than one application?

-Yes, a council can submit more than one application; however each application needs to address a different challenge.
+Yes, a council can submit more than one application; however each application needs to address a different challenge and each must have a separate lead contact.

 Would you accept joint application from councils?

-Yes, you can form a joint application with another council if it provides the opportunity to integrate a meaningful solution.
+Yes, you can form a joint application with another council if it provides the opportunity to deliver a meaningful solution.
 However, you need to show how both councils will see the outcome and benefit from the programme.
-We also encourage councils to partner with delivery providers.
+We also encourage councils to partner with health partners.

 Do you have any examples of challenges that we can look at?